pfheatwole/thesis/source/canopy_aerodynamics.rst

     * Require graceful degradation near stall

+      [[When I talk about "graceful degradation", I should probably explain it in the sense of "the wing tips tend to start stalling first, but their contributions are relatively minor overall, so inaccuracies in the wing tip forces does not contribute a large error to the overall force estimate and should not preclude the method from providing functional, albeit degraded, accuracy."]]

     * [[Non-linearities come from a variety of sources: the geometry (particularly the arc?), viscosity (boundary layer effects are significant for parafoils), non-uniform wind (turning, wind gradients,